Macular Degeneration (cont.)

 Once CNV has developed in one eye, whether there is a visual loss or not, the other eye is at relatively high risk for the same change.

-All wet AMD is described as advanced AMD, whether or not there is serious visual loss.
-Wet AMD does not have not have stages like dry AMD.
+All wet AMD is potentially a cause of significant visual loss, whether or not there is major visual decrease at the time of diagnosis.
+Wet AMD does not have specific stages like dry AMD.
 The wet form generally leads to significantly more vision loss than the dry form.

 What are retinal drusen?